katcipis/sicp/README.md

 operations the generated code changes to conform to that.

 If you continue to push toward something purely functional the code generation idea seems to be a way to do that.
-We can design an extremelly simple model where all generated operations are kept (memory) and we always re-evaluate them if you want to know the current state of your account.
+We can design an extremely simple model where all generated operations are kept (memory) and we always re-evaluate them if you want to know the current state of your account.
 Something like: